afsaraali/afsaraali/README.md

-I'm Afsara Ali, a data scientist.
-I'm skilled at creating machine learning algorithms and classifiers with high accuracy scores.
-I have extensive experience with data propagation, ingestion, and streaming.
+I'm Afsara Ali, a data scientist with experience as a backend developer at a health insurance company.
+I'm skilled at creating production-ready ML models, predictive models, deep learning, and app deployment to name a few.
+I have extensive experience with data propagation, ingestion, and automation.